-Durham, N.C. —The Department of Molecular Genetics and Microbiology will host the First Annual Joklik Distinguished Lecture on September 24, 2010 in conjunction with the annual MGM departmental retreat on September 25.
-This year’s speaker is Bernard Moss, MD, PhD, Chief of the Laboratory of Viral Diseases, at the National Institute of Allergy and Infectious Diseases.
+Durham, N.C. —The Department of Molecular Genetics and Microbiology will host the Second Annual Joklik Distinguished Lecture on September 23, 2011 in conjunction with the annual MGM departmental retreat.
+This year’s speaker is Karla Kirkegaard, PhD, Professor and Chair of the Department of Microbiology and Immunology at the Stanford University School of Medicine.

 103 Bryan Research Building

 Reception to follow lecture

 Karla Kirkegaard, PhD is Professor and Chair of the Department of Microbiology and Immunology at Stanford University School of Medicine.
 Her laboratory studies the biochemistry, cell biology, and genetics of RNA viral propagation.

 The laboratory’s recent work has emphasized studies of the mechanism of the poliovirus RNA-dependent RNA polymerase and its cooperative interaction with template RNAs, as well as the inhibition of protein secretion and evasion of the cellular immune response by non-enveloped RNA viruses.